-Recover Files with Quick Format Partition Recovery provided by iCare Data Recovery Standard to restore files from quick formatted partition.
+Recover Files with Quick Format Partition Recovery provided by iCare Data Recovery to restore files from quick formatted partition.

 Don't worry, all your files are still recovable.
 Just download the program for free and it will scan and search you lost files for free!

 Do not panic if you accidentally performed quick format on a disk which contains a lot of useful data.
 Why?
 The truth is that quick reformatting a disk does not erase the data on the disk, only the address tables.
 It is not your fault if you accidently performed quick format or complete format on a hard disk drive or removable drives like removable hard drives, usb drives, pen drives, flash drives or even with your cameral sd card.
 We tell you, you can get your foramtted data back.
 In fact, a computer geek should be able to recover most of the vital information from the quick or full reformatted disk with some special recovery utilities.
-Here we recommend you to try some easy to use recovery tool like iCare Data Recovery Standard, to recover data from reformatted disk.
+Here we recommend you to try some easy to use recovery tool like iCare Data Recovery Pro, to recover data from reformatted disk.
 Here are the steps to get your files back.

 Download and install notice: please download and install the exe file on a partition where there is no data loss, ie if you formatted E drive and then it is a must to download and install the software onto a non-E partition, like D drive etc. You could suffer permanent data loss by overwriting the formatted drive, so never touch the formatted drive with new data.
 (It is safe to search files, since it won’t write a byte when searching formatted files.)

 Step Two: Start iCare Data Recovery from the desktop icon once you have finished the installation or you might also be able to start it from “Start-->Programs-->iCare Data Recovery”

 Step Three: Select “Format Recovery” which is on the right corner to recover lost files from formatted drive.